Liu Bei: Taking refuge under Liu Biao (201–208)

 Liu Bei was greatly pleased and became a closer colleague of Zhuge Liang's each day saying that he felt like a fish that has found water.

-Around this time, Zhuge Liang visited Liu Bei.
-Liu Bei was fond of feathers and when Zhuge Liang joined him, he was tying a recent gift of a bunch of ox-tail hairs.
-When Zhuge Liang saw this, he said "General, you should wish to realize greater ambitions!
-Or is tying feathers your only aspiration?"
-Liu Bei then acknowledged that Zhuge Liang was an extraordinary person and threw away the feathers admitting that it was just "a mere idle fancy!"

-According to the Wei Shu (魏書), when Liu Biao saw that his illness was serious, he planned to entrust Liu Bei with the Jing province.
-Liu Biao told him: "My son lacks talent while all the generals are not up to the task.
+According to the Wei Shu (魏書), when Liu Biao saw that his illness was serious, he planned to entrust Liu Bei with Jing province.
+Liu Biao told him: "My sons lack talent while all the generals are not up to the task.
 After my death, I wish for you to be in charge of this province."
 Liu Bei answered: "Your sons are all wise.
-I hope your Lordship recover from your ilness."
+I hope your Lordship recover from your illness."
 Among Liu Bei's retinue, some advised him to follow Liu Biao's suggestion.
 However Liu Bei told them: "Liu Biao treats me with generosity.
 If I followed this proposal, people would believe that I'm just looking after personal gains.
 I couldn’t bear that."

-The Records of Heroes (英雄記) also stated that when Liu Biao was ill, he sent a memorial to have Liu Bei promoted to Governor of Jing province.
+The Records of Heroes also mentioned that when Liu Biao was ill, he sent a memorial to have Liu Bei promoted to Governor of Jing province.

-Pei Songzhi believed that as Liu Biao and his wife already had decided to remove the eldest son from the succession for a younger one they favoured, there would be no reason for him to provide the Jing province to Liu Bei.
+Pei Songzhi believed that as Liu Biao and his wife already had decided to remove the eldest son from the succession for a younger one they favoured, there would be no reason for him to provide Jing province to Liu Bei.
 Therefore, he said that those were incorrect statements.